Kalaww/search_engine/README.md

   -i VALUE, --print-interval=VALUE
                         print progress each VALUE lines [default: 100000] -l LINES, --line-count=LINES
-                        specify the number of lines in the wiki file, it avoid the programm to look for it
+                        specify the number of lines in the wiki file, it avoids the programm to look for it
 ```